 Students attend classes Monday through Thursday, August-June.

 The average class size averages 16 or less pupils.
 Teachers, with support from educational assistants, provide individualized and small group instruction with standard curriculum and a variety of online and computer based programs.
-Cottage staff also act as coaches during the school day in each classroom.
+Trillium staff also act as coaches during the school day in each classroom.

 High School Students